tapis-project/authenticator/README.md

 }

 ```

+### Beyond the API Quickstart

+A complete OpenAPI v3 spec file is included in the `service/resources` directory within this repository.

 ### Using the Token Web Application
 This project includes a basic "Token Web Application" that can be used to demonstrate